[Last updated 9th January, 2019]

 If you enjoy a low carb eating pattern and it’s improved your health then there’s no reason to stop.
 It may even be superior to low-fat for managing diabetes.

-Just know that cutting carbs is definitely not the only way to be healthy or lose weight…
+And just know that cutting carbs is definitely not the only way to be healthy or lose weight…

 So stop telling people it is.